Distinguished Staff Awards

 The nomination form is the only source of information about the nominee that the selection committee uses in the selection process.
 The members evaluate to what degree the nominee meets the standards of the award criteria.
 Quantity of nominations received is not a factor.
 The nomination should describe how the nominee has demonstrated the values, behaviors, or qualities for the specific award.
 Supplemental information (e.g., letter of reference) included with the nomination will not be submitted to the selection committee.

-The key to a well-written nomination is providing the selection committee with information illustrating how the individual or team have exemplified our values-based culture.
+The key to a well-written nomination is providing the selection committee with information illustrating how the individual or team has exemplified our values-based culture.
 Ensure the nominee's contributions match the specific award criteria (Value).

 Here are some additional tips: